Host, Midday (M-F 12:00-1:00)

 Tom joined the WYPR staff as the Host of Choral Arts Classics in 2003.
 After 10 years as the Culture Correspondent and then host of Maryland Morning, Tom became the host of Midday in September, 2016.
 In 2020, Tom and the Midday team won an Edward R. Murrow Regional Award, one of journalism’s most prestigious awards.

-In 2006, Tom received an Emmy Award for Christmas with Choral Arts, which is broadcast annually on WMAR television, the ABC affiliate in Maryland, and he has been a guest co-host of Maryland Public Television’s Art Works.
-In 2007, he was named “Best New Broadcast Journalist” by the Maryland Chapter of the Society of Professional Journalists.
-In 2009, the Baltimore City Paper named him "Best Local Radio Personality,” an award he was also given in the 2016 Baltimore Magazine Reader’s Poll.
+Tom is also the Host of What Are You Reading? on WYPR.
+He has also hosted the Maryland Morning Screen Test, and the WYPR/MD Film Festival Spotlight Series.
+In 2006, as the Music Director of the Baltimore Choral Arts Society, Tom received an Emmy Award for Christmas with Choral Arts, a special that aired on WMAR television, the ABC affiliate in Maryland, for 21 years.
+He has been a guest co-host of Maryland Public Television’s Art Works, and in 2007, he was named “Best New Broadcast Journalist” by the Maryland Chapter of the Society of Professional Journalists.
+In 2009, the Baltimore City Paper named him "Best Local Radio Personality."
+In 2016, 2017 and 2019 he was recognized as "Best Talk Show Host" in the Baltimore Magazine Reader’s Poll.